othomantegazza/eda-class/slides/quotes.md

 “All art is quite useless.”
 ― Oscar Wilde, The Picture of Dorian Gray

-“Art is the proper task of life. ”
+“Art is the proper task of life.”
 ― Friedrich Nietzsche